 - Students should then be divided into groups to research one the women in their photograph.

-- Places the information gathered on a timeline of change.
+- Place the information gathered on a timeline of change.
 Students should consider how far attitudes have changed towards these women in their research.

-This clip will be relevant for teaching History.
-This topic appears in OCR, Edexcel, AQA, WJEC KS4/GCSE in England and Wales, CCEA GCSE in Northern Ireland and SQA National 4/5 in Scotland.
+This short film is suitable for teaching secondary history.
+This topic appears in OCR, Edexcel, AQA, Eduqas, WJEC KS4/GCSE in England and Wales, CCEA GCSE in Northern Ireland and SQA National 4/5 in Scotland.